-- 3. Loosen setscrew in lock collar (A) using a 6 mm hex key.
-Rotate lock collar (A) counterclockwise (clockwise for right side) to loosen and remove collar. - 4.
-Support the roller with wooden blocks, and loosen two nuts on bolts (B) attaching bearing to frame.
+- 1. Stop the engine, and remove the key from the ignition. - 2.
+Release draper belt tension fully.
+Refer to Adjusting Front Draper Belt Tension, page 86. - 3.
+Loosen the setscrew in lock collar (A) using a 6 mm hex key.
+Rotate lock collar (A) counterclockwise (clockwise for the right side) to loosen and remove the collar. - 4.
+Support the roller with wooden blocks, and loosen and remove the two nuts on bolts (B).
+Leave bolts (B) in place between the bearing and the frame.

-- 5. Pull bearing assembly (A) off roller shaft and remove from frame. - 6.
-Place new bearing assembly (A) onto roller shaft and bolts (B). - 7.
-Position bearing against frame.
+- 5. Pull bearing assembly (A) off the roller shaft and remove it from the frame. - 6.
+Place new bearing assembly (A) onto the roller shaft and bolts (B). - 7.
+Position the bearing against the frame.